muzuly/Minecraft-Vanilla-Additions/README.md

 ### mod-setup

-Download the latest release of Bunch O' Stuff [here](https://github.com/muzuly/BunchOStuff/releases).
-This will give you a .jar file named BunchOStuff-1.16.4-version.jar.
+Download the latest release of Vanilla Additions [here](https://github.com/muzuly/BunchOStuff/releases).
+This will give you a .jar file named Vanilla-Additions-1.16.4-version.jar.
 To set this up in your game just move the .jar file into your mods folder in .minecraft.
 If you have issues with installation please ask for help.